 Family Size

 The number of children affects some family policy premiums, though many providers include up to four children at no extra cost.
 Additional children beyond the limit may need separate cover.
-Single-parent families may pay a different rate.
+Single-parent families may be priced differently depending on the provider.

 ๐Ÿ‘ค